In terms of content marketing channels, lagging behind blogging, video marketing and social media marketing is audio marketing.

-While there are a few caveats associated with this type of social channel, there are a number of reasons to test the use of audio content for marketing purposes.
+While there are a few caveats associated with this type of social channel, there are a number of reasons to at least test the use of audio content for marketing purposes.

 Deterrents to Audio Marketing

-Let’s look at the current deterrents to audio content as a marketing vehicle from both the audience and the production perspectives.
+Let’s look at some of the traditional deterrents to audio content as a marketing vehicle from both the audience and the production perspectives.
 We’ll then look at how some of these deterrents will either go away on their own or how they can be resolved through direct effort.

 1. Current Audio Consumption Levels

-Well over a billion people globally now own a portable, streaming audio consumption device — a smartphone.
-However, a small percentage of people consume business or non-business audio content on their mobile devices.
-Music continues to be the majority audio consumption case.
+Billions of people globally now own a portable, streaming audio consumption device—a smartphone.
+However, a small percentage of people consume podcasts content on their mobile devices.
+Music is the majority consumption case.

 In spite of this, audio content consumption is on the rise.
 With Apple CarPlay now standard with many automobile brands, the ability to listen to online audio content while driving is a button tap or a voice command away.